 Often static damage is not noticed and it can take a while – even months – until the problem is actually identified.
 Static damage can cause a loss of performance, immediate damage or a future failure which can be frustrating and dangerous.
 This is why it is important that you prevent static charges in the beginning so that no damage can be caused and ultimately saving precious time, money and resources.

-Wrist straps are the first line of defence against ESD, the most common personnel grounding device used, and are required to be used if the operator is sitting.
+ESD wrist straps are the first line of defence against ESD, the most common personnel grounding device used, and are required to be used if the operator is sitting.
 Wrist straps help to disperse static electricity generated from a person safely to ground.
-See Bondline’s range of wrist straps here.
+They are a requirement of the IEC-61340-5-1 International Standard and should be used in an ESD preventative program (EPA).

 Straps should be clean, snug and comfortable.
 If your strap is loose and/or dirty, you run the risk of having an intermittent contact to ground.
 The outer surface of the wrist-strap should be insulative for operator safety.